Старший технічний радник, керівник напрямку фінансування та економіки охорони здоров’я/ Technical Advisor, Health Financing/Health Economics

 - Experience working with public sector, private commercial sector, and NGOs in the health sector.

-- Experience applying systems management tools and conducting assessments and analyses.
+- Experience developing and applying systems management and monitoring tools and conducting assessments and analyses.

 - Proven experience providing mentorship and leadership to teams.